 Sprouts don’t have leaves yet, while microgreens have their first true leaves.

-This also means that if not grown properly, both the soil and the plant have a little more time to develop mold (whereas sprouts are plucked before there's much time for that first layer of light, dusty mold to appear).
+This also means that if not appropriately grown, both the soil and the plant have a little more time to develop mold (whereas sprouts are plucked before there’s much time for that first layer of light, dusty mold to appear).

 Home Microgreens provides all the instruction you need to grow healthy microgreens at home.